 However, some people might need more or less sleep than is generally recommended, depending on the following factors.

-Certain genetic mutations can affect how long you need to sleep, at what time of day you prefer to sleep and how you respond to sleep deprivation (15).
+Some genetic mutations can affect how long you need to sleep, what time of day you prefer to sleep, and how you respond to sleep deprivation (

-For example, those with one specific genetic mutation get by fine on around six hours, whereas people without it really need about eight hours, on average (15).
+For example, those with one specific genetic mutation need only around 6 hours, whereas people without it require about 8 hours, on average (

-Unfortunately, your genetic makeup is not something you can change, and there’s no practical way to know if you carry one of these mutations.
+However, your genetic makeup isn’t something you can change, and there’s no practical way to know whether you carry one of these mutations.

-Therefore, it’s important to simply pay attention to how you feel to determine if you’re getting the right amount of sleep.
+Therefore, it’s essential to pay attention to how you feel to determine whether you’re getting the right amount of sleep.

 If your sleep quality is poor, you may find that you still feel tired after getting what should be considered enough.

-Conversely, if you are getting good quality sleep, you may be able to manage better with a little less.
+Conversely, if you’re getting good quality sleep, you may manage better with a little less.

-Summary: How much sleep you need depends on many different factors, including your age, genetics and how well you sleep at night.
-Nevertheless, 7–9 hours per night is ideal for most adults.
+How much sleep you need depends on many different factors, including your age, genetics, and how well you sleep at night.
+However, 7–9 hours per night is ideal for most adults.